NALeighton/AdventOfCode-2019/Day-4/README.md

 ## Part 2

-For the first part, the rule set is everything from part 1 plus:
+For the second part, the rule set is everything from part 1 plus:
 * Repeated digits can only be repeated twice
     * 112233 - Valid
     * 111234 - Invalid